Deuterocanonical books

-The deuterocanonical books, (Note: From deutero-canonicus, of 'deutero' (δεύτερος) + 'canonical' (canonicalis, from κανών)) meaning 'of, pertaining to, or constituting a second canon', collectively known as the Deuterocanon (DC), are certain books and passages considered to be canonical books of the Old Testament by the Catholic Church, the Eastern Orthodox Church, the Oriental Orthodox Church, and the Church of the East.
+The deuterocanonical books, (Note: From deutero-canonicus, of 'deutero' (δεύτερος) + 'canonical' (canonicalis, from κανών)) meaning 'of, pertaining to, or constituting a second canon', collectively known as the Deuterocanon (DC), are certain books and passages considered to be canonical books of the Old Testament by the Catholic Church, the Eastern Orthodox Church, the Oriental Orthodox Churches, and the Church of the East.
 In contrast, modern Rabbinic Judaism and Protestantism regard the DC as Apocrypha.

 Seven books are accepted as deuterocanonical by all the ancient churches: Tobit, Judith, Baruch with the Letter of Jeremiah, Sirach or Ecclesiasticus, Wisdom, First and Second Maccabees and also the Greek additions to Esther and Daniel.
 (Note: "The protocanonical books of the Old Testament correspond with those of the Bible of the Hebrews, and the Old Testament as received by Protestants.
 The deuterocanonical (deuteros, "second") are those whose Scriptural character was contested in some quarters, but which long ago gained a secure footing in the Bible of the Catholic Church, though those of the Old Testament are classed by Protestants as the "Apocrypha".
 These consist of seven books: Tobias, Judith, Baruch, Ecclesiasticus, Wisdom, First and Second Maccabees; also certain additions to Esther and Daniel.")
 In addition to these, the Eastern Orthodox Church and the Oriental Orthodox Church include other books in their canons.

 The deuterocanonical books are included in the Septuagint, the earliest extant Greek translation of the Hebrew Bible.
 They date from 300 BC to 100 AD, before the separation of the Christian church from Judaism, and they are regularly found in old manuscripts and cited frequently by the Church Fathers, such as Clement of Rome, Clement of Alexandria, Origen, Irenaeus, and Tertullian.

 According to the Gelasian Decree, the Council of Rome (382 AD) defined a list of books of scripture as canonical.
 It included most of the deuterocanonical books.
 Patristic and synodal lists from the 200s, 300s and 400s usually include selections of the deuterocanonical books.

 List of deuterocanonicals

-Canonical for the Catholic Church, the Eastern Orthodox Church, the Oriental Orthodox Church, and the Church of the East:
+Canonical for the Catholic Church, the Eastern Orthodox Church, the Oriental Orthodox Churches, and the Church of the East: